chappy84/google-analytics-server-side/README.markdown

 Google Analytics Server Side
 ============================

 Google Analytics Server Side is an implementation of the [Google Analytics Web Tracking ECMAScript][1] in [PHP][2].
+It provides Server Side Google Analytics Tracking with a small easy to use PHP 5.3+ framework.
-It implements parts of the interface that would be available without ECMAScript in a Browser.
+Implemented are the parts of the interface that would be available without [ECMAScript][5] in a browser to detect certain features such as screen resolution / colour, flash / java plugin version etc.

 CODE: `git clone git://github.com/chappy84/google-analytics-server-side.git`
 HOME: <http://github.com/chappy84/google-analytics-server-side>